lijun99/altar2-documentation/docs/api/altar/cuda/data/cudaDataL2/index.rst

-   .. attribute:: merge_cd_to_data
+   .. attribute:: dtype_cd

    .. attribute:: doc
-      :annotation: = whether to merge Cd with observed data
+      :annotation: = the data type (float32/64) for Cd computations if different from others